apache/ofbiz-framework/README.md

 `gradlew uninstallPlugin -PpluginId=myplugin`

-The above commands achieve the following:

-- executes the task "uninstall" in the plugin's build.gradle file if it exists
+The above command executes the task "uninstall" in the plugin's build.gradle file if it exists
-- removes the plugin from /plugins/component-load.xml

 ### Remove a plugin